techidaily/site-ai-voice-clone/source/_posts/2024-approved-the-power-of-youtube-live-selling-unlock-your-sales-potential.md

 ##### Step 1 Create an Amazon Live Account

- Download the[Amazon Live Creator app](https://apps.apple.com/us/app/amazon-live-creator/id1265170914) from the Apps Store.
+ Download the [Amazon Live Creator app](https://apps.apple.com/us/app/amazon-live-creator/id1265170914) from the Apps Store.
 The app is currently only available for iOS and will work on iPhone or iPad.
 Sign into your Seller, Influencer, or Vendor account and create a Live Account.

 ![amazon live log in](https://images.wondershare.com/virbo/article/master-amazon-live-features-pro-tips-and-future-trends-3.jpg)